AsiMrz/AB-Testing/README.md

 ![image](https://user-images.githubusercontent.com/96295365/154860566-178cf5e8-e606-4038-8df6-c8da268aad2e.png)

-Learning from【DataCamp Project】Mobile Games A/B Testing at kaggle, we also looking into each version's distribution of players.
+**The distribution of game rounds** Learning from【DataCamp Project】Mobile Games A/B Testing at kaggle, we also looking into each version's distribution of players.

 ![image](https://user-images.githubusercontent.com/96295365/154860919-e26bf6d0-3be6-4ec8-8c3d-db514e7b008d.png)